LEARNING AREAS

 DANCE

-At Nayland College we offer dance modules in the junior school right through to NCEA dance programmes up to level 3.
+At Nayland College we offer dance modules in the junior school right through to NCEA dance programmes up to Level 3.
 Students are able to make the most of our purpose built performing arts centre that includes stage lighting and mirrors.
 A wide variety of genres are explored and students are able to work on choreographic and performance skills both individually, and in groups.

 Dance Company meet weekly after school and students collaboratively choreograph pieces to perform in our school dance showcase, as well as at VAST Dance Festival each year.